panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 Finally, `<UserInfo />` becomes the consumer of the context.
 It does so by using the built-in `useContext(UserContext)` hook being called with the context as an argument.

-In the example, the value of the context doesn't change.
-However, note that when changing the context value all of its consumers are being notified and re-rendered.
+Note that when changing the context value, then all of its consumers are being notified and re-rendered.

 ## 3. Conclusion